22 Things to Know Before Moving to Colorado Springs

 Many big cities will have great restaurants within a few blocks of any location.
 In Colorado Springs, we typically have to do some driving to find food.

-With that said, there are a few favorites that we love, but the choices are slim.
+With that said, we love a few favorites, but the choices are slim.
 There are only a few Mexican restaurants that we will eat at.
 One is a hole-in-the-wall in Fountain that doesn't even have a dining room.
 It's challenging to find a variety of food types, not just authentic Mexican food.

 I will say that this problem has become less of an issue over the past couple of years as the city grows.
 A few successful restaurants from Denver have started to move into our area, which raised the bar a bit.
 Communities like Northgate are gaining a ton of new restaurants.
 As the town continues developing, more eating options become available.
 Back in 2014, there were fewer places to eat.